 - 400 grams beef (eye round, top round or bottom round are recommended)

-- a two-inch piece of turmeric, peeled and sliced (or substitute 1 teaspoon turmeric powder)
+- 1 two-inch piece turmeric peeled and sliced (or substitute 1 teaspoon turmeric powder)

 - bamboo skewers

 - lemon slices to serve

 Cut the beef into slices about a quarter of an inch thick.
 Cut the slices into strips about an inch wide and two inches long.
 Place in a bowl.